 Some insurers will align the renewal dates by starting the policy once the last car added is up for renewal.

 Many insurers allow you to keep separate renewal dates for each car, which makes it easier to spread the cost.
 In this case each car has its own policy and the discount is added to each car that joins.

 The process for making a claim is no different to claiming on a sole insurance policy.
 Each person is responsible for making a claim for damage to their own vehicle, not the policy administrator.

 Read our making a car insurance claim guide for step by step instructions.

 A multi car policy may put your no claims discount at risk if another driver claims.
 For most policies only the no claims bonus of the driver that makes the claim will be affected, but check the terms carefully before you apply.

-You can usually add up to five cars to a multi car policy, with some insurers covering up to ten vehicles.
+You can usually add up to 5 cars to a multi car policy, with some insurers covering up to 10 vehicles.
 There should be no charge for adding additional cars, however the total amount you have to pay will go up.